cloro

 Track rankings daily, not weekly

 cloro returns live Google positions as structured JSON, so you can catch the movement a weekly snapshot misses.
-Start with 500 free credits.
+Start with 500 free credits a month.